chrisaliyuda/4-ARTIntakePrediction-PredictingPatientAdherencetoAntiRetroviralTherapy/README.md

 Some valuable insight on factors affecting patient adherence to ART treatment was generated.

 # Check out the full detail and Python codes using the link [here](https://github.com/chrisaliyuda/ART-Intake-Prediction/blob/main/ART_Prediction_Project.ipynb)

+Understanding patient adherence and administering personalised medicine is crucial in the modern day healthcare industry.
+This is achievable using machine learning predictions.